ret2c/pcileech-rt5392/README.md

 Realistically, you could configure each and every file within this repository for your intended purpose (like `tlp_magic` in `/src/pcileech_fifo.sv` for DNA Lock) but it's not necessary for getting a pass on [drvscan-interrupt-info](https://github.com/Crump3tte/drvscan-interrupt-info).

 ## Additional Notes
+- **07/23/2025**: This firmware is fully unsupported now, I will no longer be able to assist with any issues.
 - **04/09/2025**: Regarding some of the issues people have opened regarding interrupts - Win10 is having a lot of issues as of late, my current recommendation is to switch over to Win11 since cloned devices aren't producing them on Win10 as expected.
 - I don't have a lot of hardware to test each flavor (different cards, 75T/100T, etc.).
 I can only provide support for 35T cards
 - I tested this FW on an older desktop with an i5 CPU, might have issues on different hardware